 $13.00 for one certified copy

-$8.00 for additional certified copies of the same record
+$8.00 for additional certified copies of the same record issued at same time

 PLEASE NOTE: Any certificate(s) ordered through VitalChek, pay additional fees.